top of page

 • Passionfruit Overload: When the Vine Decides to Go Full Rockstar

 This season, our Passiflora edulis vine has officially entered its diva era.
-It’s climbing like it’s auditioning for Cirque du Soleil and dropping fruit like confetti... sweet, tart, and gloriously wrinkled (which, fun fact, means it’s ripe and ready).
+It’s climbing like it’s auditioning for Cirque du Soleil and dropping fruit like confetti—sweet, tart, and gloriously wrinkled (which, fun fact, means it’s ripe and ready).
 We planted this vine for a little tropical flair and pollinator love.
 Three years later, we've got a fruit factory demanding its own zip code.
 And honestly, we’re not mad about it.
 What to Do When You’re Drowning in Passionfruit?
 Make Jam!
-Here’s our go-to-not-so-small-batch passionfruit jam recipe.. perfect for toast, yogurt, thumbprint cookies, or gifting with a cheeky label like “Wrinkled but Delicious.”
-Ingredients: 8 cups passionfruit pulp (seeds and all) 7 cup sugar (adjust to taste) 1 package of Pectin or 1.75oz (You can also boil the peels as they are high in pectin, but I didn't want to mess around with that!)
-1 Tbsp of Lemon Juice (for brightness and natural pectin boost) Optional: 1 tsp vanilla or a knob of butter to reduce foam Instructions: Scoop pulp from ripe passionfruit (wrinkled skin = flavor bomb) and put it in a stainless steel pot.
-(I added some Mango I had left in my fridge to this as well, because.. it was the perfect place to be LOL) Passionfruit and some Mango added Add the Pectin Package to the sugar and mix it up, this way there will be no lumps.
-Pour the sugar & Pectin mix as well as the Lemon Juice into the Pot with the Passionfruit and bring to a rolling boil (meaning it should boil in a state where even stirring it doesn't make it stop bubbling) I let mine boil like that for about 2-3 minutes.
+Here’s our go-to-not-so-small-batch passionfruit jam recipe.
+It’s perfect for toast, yogurt, thumbprint cookies, or gifting with a cheeky label like “Wrinkled but Delicious.”
+Ingredients: 8 cups passionfruit pulp (seeds and all) 7 cups sugar (adjust to taste) 1 package of pectin or 1.75 oz (You can also boil the peels as they are high in pectin, but I didn't want to mess around with that!)
+1 Tbsp of lemon juice (for brightness and a natural pectin boost) Optional: 1 tsp vanilla or a knob of butter to reduce foam Instructions: Scoop pulp from ripe passionfruit (wrinkled skin = flavor bomb) and put it in a stainless steel pot.
+(I added some mango I had left in my fridge to this as well because it was the perfect place to be, LOL.)
+Add the pectin package to the sugar and mix it up.
+This way, there will be no lumps.
+Pour the sugar and pectin mix, as well as the lemon juice, into the pot with the passionfruit.
+Bring to a rolling boil (meaning it should boil in a state where even stirring it doesn't make it stop bubbling).
+Let it boil like that for about 2-3 minutes.
 Pour into sterilized jars, seal, and process in a water bath for 10 minutes for shelf-stable magic.
-Passionfruit in 8oz Mason jars ready for the waterbath canner Medicinal Mojo: Passionfruit Isn’t Just a Pretty Face Beyond its flavor fireworks, Passiflora edulis packs some serious wellness perks: Passionfruit Immune Boosting: Rich in vitamin C to help fight off seasonal sniffles.
-Gut-Friendly: High in fiber, keeping your digestion smooth and your microbiome happy.
-Heart Helper: Contains potassium and magnesium to support healthy blood pressure and circulation.
-Mood & Sleep Support: Natural alkaloids act as gentle sedatives, great for winding down after a long day of wrangling livestock or fermenting chaos.
-Skin & Eye Glow-Up: Loaded with vitamin A and beta-carotene for vision and that sun-kissed homesteader glow.
-Basically, this vine is doing the most and we’re here for it.
+Medicinal Mojo: Passionfruit Isn’t Just a Pretty Face Beyond its flavor fireworks, Passiflora edulis packs some serious wellness perks: Passionfruit Immune Boosting : Rich in vitamin C to help fight off seasonal sniffles.
+Gut-Friendly : High in fiber, keeping your digestion smooth and your microbiome happy.
+Heart Helper : Contains potassium and magnesium to support healthy blood pressure and circulation.
+Mood & Sleep Support : Natural alkaloids act as gentle sedatives, great for winding down after a long day of wrangling livestock or fermenting chaos.
+Skin & Eye Glow-Up : Loaded with vitamin A and beta-carotene for vision and that sun-kissed homesteader glow.
+Basically, this vine is doing the most, and we’re here for it.
 You can see our Passionfruit Monster plant here!
 Bonus Perks: Pollinator Magnet + Jungle Vibes The flowers?
 Absolute stunners.
 Intricate, alien-looking, and buzzing with bees.
-They’re not just pretty, they’re functional, drawing in pollinators and adding biodiversity to the homestead and this is likely also the reason why it exploded with so much fruit this year!
-One of our Passionfruit Flowers (Passiflora edulis variety) Final Thoughts If your vine’s giving you more fruit than you know what to do with, lean in.
+They’re not just pretty; they’re functional, drawing in pollinators and adding biodiversity to the homestead.
+This is likely also the reason why it exploded with so much fruit this year!
+One of our Passionfruit Flowers (Passiflora edulis variety) Creative Ways to Use Passionfruit If your vine’s giving you more fruit than you know what to do with, lean in.
+Here are some creative ideas: 1.
+Passionfruit Sorbet A refreshing treat for hot days.
+Blend passionfruit pulp with sugar and a splash of lemon juice.
+Freeze until solid for a delicious sorbet.
+2. Passionfruit Salad Dressing Mix passionfruit pulp with olive oil, vinegar, and a touch of honey for a vibrant salad dressing.
+3. Passionfruit Smoothie Combine passionfruit pulp with yogurt, banana, and a splash of coconut milk for a tropical smoothie.
+4. Passionfruit Cocktails Add passionfruit pulp to cocktails for a fruity twist.
+It pairs well with rum or vodka.
+5. Passionfruit Muffins Incorporate passionfruit pulp into muffin batter for a unique flavor.
+Final Thoughts If your vine’s giving you more fruit than you know what to do with, lean in.
 Make jam.
 Freeze pulp.
 Share with neighbors.
-And maybe.. just maybe... start dreaming up a “Passionfruit & Chill” herbal tea blend for the shop.
+And maybe... just maybe... start dreaming up a “Passionfruit & Chill” herbal tea blend for the shop.
 Passionfruit Jam in Yogurt Got a favorite way to use passionfruit?
 Drop it in the comments!
-We'd love to find new Passionfruit Recipes!
+We'd love to find new Passionfruit recipes!

 View All